0xPugal/SubDomz/README.md

-      -o, --output            - Output file to save final results ( Default: <target>-Date-Time.txt) -s, --silent            - Show only subdomains in output -hp, --http-probe       - probe for working http/https servers -k, --keep              - keep the temporary files ( output from each tools) -p, --parallel          - Run parallely for faster results.
+      -o, --output            - Output file to save final results ( Default: <target>-Date-Time.txt) -s, --silent            - Show only subdomains in output -hp, --http-probe       - probe for working http/https servers -k, --keep              - keep the temporary files ( output from each tool) -p, --parallel          - Run parallelly for faster results.
 Doesn't Work With -e/--exclude or -u/--use.
       -h, --help              - Display this help message and exit -v, --version           - Display the version and exit -ls, --list-sources     - Display all available sources/tools